Business Risks

 Countermeasures

 By harnessing its collective capabilities, the group is striving to introduce advanced technology with a sense of urgency, primarily in group companies and business divisions.
-As specific measures, the group is conducting proof-of-concept demonstrations and practical application in a variety of contexts, from the research and production fields, to smartphone apps for patients. ln addition, measures are being taken to raise the base level of lT knowledge and skills group-wide by holding seminars for employees on the latest technologies, such as Al, machine learning and loT, to improve their lT literacy, and by sharing successful case studies throughout the group.
+As specific measures, the group is conducting proof-of-concept demonstrations and practical application in a variety of contexts, from the research, production and sales fields, to smartphone apps for patients. ln addition, measures are being taken to raise the base level of lT knowledge and skills group-wide by holding seminars for employees on the latest technologies, such as Al, machine learning and loT, to improve their lT literacy, and by sharing successful case studies throughout the group.

 Natural Disasters and Pandemics